-For a chemically treated subbase, full depth asphalt pavements with thicknesses of 4.0 and 6.0 inches for parking and drive lanes, respectively, can be used.
-Likewise, if the subgrade is chemically stabilized, the Portland cement concrete pavement sections over a 4-inch thick base course of crushed limestone may also be reduced to 4.0 and 6.0 inches, respectively.
+If the subgrade is stabilized with Portland cement to a depth of 12 inches, full depth asphalt pavements with thicknesses of 4.0 and 6.0 inches for parking and drive lanes, respectively, can be used.
+Likewise, if the subgrade is stabilized with Portland cement, concrete pavement sections over a 4-inch-thick base course of crushed limestone may also be 4.0 and 6.0 inches, respectively.
+The crushed limestone base course should be compacted to the specifications given in Section 10.3, "Rigid Pavement Sections," of this report.